 What causes presbyopia?
 Over time, the lens of the eye hardens.
 Muscles around the lens also change with age.
 These changes make it harder for the lens to work.

-An eye doctor can diagnose presbyopia and correct it with contact lenses or eyeglasses.
+An eye doctor can diagnose presbyopia and correct it with eyeglasses or contact lenses.
 Bifocals are glasses with the higher focusing power in the lower part of the lens.
 If you do not need glasses for distance, you may need only reading glasses.

 Or, your doctor may suggest contact lenses, which can correct your vision and the need for glasses.
 Even if you can see far off, contacts can help your close vision.
-Options include bifocal contacts or monovision, in which you wear one contact to see close up and one contact to see far away.
+Options include bifocal contacts or monovision, in which you wear one contact to see close up and if needed a contact in your other eye to see far away.

 Multifocal contact lenses allow you to see near, far, and everywhere in between.